Gridlastic/docker-gridc/README.md

     $ profile.setAcceptUntrustedCertificates(true);

 Note that this method is for internal direct IP https sites with no redirects etc. To test production/other remote sites see [Github repo docker-gridc-squid][docker-gridc-squid].
 Keep in mind that unlike subdomains which have unlimited unique endpoint capability, tcp ports are limited and must also be coordinated to avoid tunnel conflicts if they are specifically requested in the config file.
 Leave `remote_port:` empty in the config file for randomly assigned.
-Read more about [Gridlastic Connect tcp tunneling][gridlastic-connect-tcp].
+An alternative to creating tunnels using a configuration file is to use the [Rest API][gridlastic-connect-api].
+Read more about [Gridlastic Connect TCP tunneling][gridlastic-connect-tcp].

 ## Test a remote https site using a standard forwarding proxy like Squid